|Elevation:||3,466 m (11,371 ft)||Prominence:||2,940 m|

 Trekking times refer to the outward trek and are measured from the previous camp site (unless otherwise indicated).
 Times include rest stops but exclude extended lunch stops.
 The return trek normally takes less time.

-Pak Jalli recommends that the trek be planned in several stages with camps set at selected sites, subject to weather.
-These Recommended Camps are indicated as DAY 1, 2, etc. below.
+Pak Jalli, our guide, recommends that the trek be planned in several stages with camps set at selected sites, subject to weather.
+Suggested Camps are indicated as DAY 1, 2, etc. below.

 Overview: The trek involves five stages corresponding to ridges traversed.
 Transferring from one ridge to another often involves steep descents/ascents.
-From Kedah/Sinebuk Hijau Lodge, ascend via the Simpang Uning ridge to Puncak Angkasan (BAKO 2,891m).
-Descend along the Kayu Manis (Ind: cinnamon) ridge.
-Cross over onto the Perpanji ridge generally follows the course of the upper reaches of Lawe (Aceh: river) Alas, and descend to Lawe Alas.
+From Kedah/Sinebuk Hijau Lodge, ascend via the Simpang Uning ridge to Puncak Angkasan (BAKO 2,891 m).
+Descend along the Kayu Manis (cinnamon) ridge.
+Cross over onto the Perpanji ridge generally following the course of the upper reaches of Lawe (Aceh: river) Alas, and descend to Lawe Alas.
 Ascend and traverse Bipak III ridge.
 Finally, descend and climb onto the Leuser range.

 The Kayu Manis ridge is characterized by knolls with burnt forest, regenerating scrub and heavy undergrowth and moss forest in depressions.